cybercongress/cybercongress/site/content/post/year-in-cyber.md

 ### [2020.04.15 euler~Foundation Aragon ceremony](https://cybercongress.ai/euler-ceremony/)

-The cyber/~Congress DAO launched [euler~Foundation](https://mainnet.aragon.org/#/eulerfoundation) to Aragons mainet and released the euler~Foundation Aragon ceremony [setup guide](https://github.com/cybercongress/cyber-foundation/blob/master/euler-foundation/foundation.md).
+The cyber/~Congress DAO launched [euler/~Foundation](https://mainnet.aragon.org/#/eulerfoundation) to Aragons mainet and released the euler/~Foundation Aragon ceremony [setup guide](https://github.com/cybercongress/cyber-foundation/blob/master/euler-foundation/foundation.md).
 This was an epic event for Cyber and the DAO space! euler/~Foundation is a DAO, launched by another DAO, for the community that will govern a self-sustainable protocol, Cyber.

 ### [2020.04.17 the test auction and cross chain mechanics](https://cybercongress.ai/how-to-get-eul-tokens-if-you-have-none/)